Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 data to a central server.
 The central server will then use a machine learning algorithm to identify if the car parking space is free or busy.

-##
+## Technologies

+The technologies discussed and their usefulness evaluation for use in the project.

 ### Computer Vision: OpenCV

+Machine learning is a key component of the application as it will be used to identify if a car parking space is free or busy.
 The powerful library OpenCV provides a wide range of features for computer vision applications.
 It is widely used across many different industries, including robotics, driverless cars, medical imaging, and more.

 To extract useful information or features, OpenCV processes visual data, such as photos or videos.
 Image filtering, feature detection, object